Make vs Zapier for AI Agents

 Is Make.com cheaper than Zapier?

-Yes — significantly at scale.
-Make charges per operation, Zapier per task.
-For high-volume AI agent workflows Make can cost 5-10x less for equivalent work.
+Yes, significantly — especially at scale.
+Make charges per operation while Zapier charges per task, and Make's operations cost a fraction of Zapier's equivalent.
+For high-volume AI agent workflows, Make can cost 5 to 10 times less for the same amount of work.

-Can I use both Make and Zapier together?
+Can I use both Make and Zapier in the same stack?

-Which is better for n8n users switching platforms?
+Which is better for someone switching from n8n?